 What is the home’s architectural style?

 Do you want the internal doors to blend in or make a statement?

-The choice of colours can determine how loud or blended you want your doors to be when compared to the rest of your home and interior design.
-The profile design, colour palate and finish, as well as the surrounding setting, are all critical factors to consider when choosing your door colours.
+The choice of colors can determine how loud or blended you want your doors to be when compared to the rest of your home and interior design.
+The profile design, color palate and finish, as well as the surrounding setting, are all critical factors to consider when choosing your door colors.

-Neutral paint colours that match the walls and ceiling allow your wall to blend in with the rest of the room, giving your room a more uniformed outlook.
+Neutral paint colors that match the walls and ceiling allow your wall to blend in with the rest of the room, giving your room a more uniformed outlook.
 However, in the process, you trade off the possibility of making a vibrant impression of your space.
 Laminated doors are great for this since they can be customized to any design of your liking.

-Choose which works better in your favour and preference, when matching the colour of the doors.
+Choose which works better in your favor and preference, when matching the color of the doors.
 With proper planning and creative designing, all the different doors in your house do not have to be of the same color.
 Although they are from the same material, timber doors come in different shades and gradients to add vibrancy and earthiness to your color palette.
 Get in touch with us today to find out more!

 Are the doors required to provide a function?

 The purpose of doors may vary depending on the house’s location and size.
 Glass doors invite natural light and redirect it from one room to another, giving it the capability of making a small room or dark hallway feel less cramped and more inviting.

 When it comes to style and level of quality, the feel of a door is also a determining factor.
 Not all door profiles need to be the same throughout the house.
 Consider replacing a door to update its role in your interior!